-Financial measures introduced today to City Council by Mayor Rahm Emanuel would create and expand four existing and planned City open spaces.
+Financial measures approved today by City Council will create and expand four existing and planned City open spaces.

 Dunbar Park, 300 E. 31st St.

-Tax Increment Financing (TIF) assistance in the amount of $1.4 million would support the construction of a combination soccer, football field and running track at Dunbar Park in Douglas.
-The artificial turf field would be used by community residents and students of the adjacent Dunbar Vocational High School.
-It would replace an existing athletic field at the north end of the 20-acre park.
-The balance of the $2.2 million project would be funded by $100,000 grants each from the U.S. Soccer Federation and Take the Field, a $73,000 State grant, and $503,000 from the Chicago Park District.
+Tax Increment Financing (TIF) assistance in the amount of $1.4 million will support the construction of a combination soccer, football field and running track at Dunbar Park in Douglas.
+The artificial turf field will be used by community residents and students of the adjacent Dunbar Vocational High School.
+It will replace an existing athletic field at the north end of the 20-acre park.
+The balance of the $2.2 million project will be funded by $100,000 grants each from the U.S. Soccer Federation and Take the Field, a $73,000 State grant, and $503,000 from the Chicago Park District.

 The OSIF program collects fees associated with the construction of new residential projects to apply to the open space needs of surrounding neighborhoods.